GoogleCloudPlatform/microservices-demo/kustomize/components/spanner/README.md

     --database-dialect GOOGLE_STANDARD_SQL \
     --ddl-file ./src/cartservice/ddl/CartItems.ddl
 ```
-_Note: with latest version of `gcloud` you can create a free Spanner instance by leveraging the `--instance-type free-instance` parameter._
+_Note: With latest version of `gcloud` you can create a free Spanner instance by leveraging the `--instance-type free-instance` parameter._

 ## Grant the `cartservice`'s service account access to the Spanner database

-Important note:
-- Your GKE cluster should have [Workload Identity enabled](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable).
+**Important note:** Your GKE cluster should have [Workload Identity enabled](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable).

 As a good practice, let's create a dedicated least privilege Google Service Account to allow the `cartservice` to communicate with the Spanner database:
 ```bash